Skip to content

 Employee surveys measure what people say, not what they do.
 And what people say is systematically distorted by social desirability bias, fear of identification, survey fatigue, and anchoring effects.

-The result is a $5.6 billion industry built on a fundamental flaw: the assumption that people can and will accurately report their own behavioral states.
+The result is a multi-billion-dollar engagement-survey industry built on a fundamental assumption: that people can and will accurately report their own behavioral states.

 What Surveys Cannot Measure